 Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.
-The school therefore recognises the importance of recognising the nature of, identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children; through policies and through the curriculum.
+The school/college therefore recognises the importance of recognising the nature of, identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children; through policies and through the curriculum.

-Minimising the risk of sexual violence and sexual harassment at the school through a planned curriculum
+Minimising the risk of sexual violence and sexual harassment at the school/college through a mandatory planned curriculum

-The school addresses the following through the Protective Behaviours curriculum; Christopher Winter Project (relationships and sex education); as well as other named citizenship/PSHE programmes; behaviour policy; pastoral support system; and staff behaviour policy.
+The school is responsible for the delivery of relationships and sex education; other named citizenship/PSHE programmes; behaviour policy; pastoral support system; and staff behaviour policy.